logiqai/docs/logiq-server/logiq-paas-community-edition.md

 Go to your AWS IAM console and create an access key and secret key using which you can create your S3 bucket.
 Also provide access to the bucket for writing and reading your log files.

-#### Deploy LOGIQ in gateway mode
+#### Deploy Apica Ascent in gateway mode

 The S3 gateway acts as a caching gateway and helps reduce API costs.
-Deploy the LOGIQ Helm chart in gateway mode by running the following command.
+Deploy the Apica Ascent Helm chart in gateway mode by running the following command.
 Ensure you pass your `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` and name your S3 bucket uniquely.

 ```text
 helm install logiq --namespace logiq --set global.domain=logiq.my-domain.com \